-Expression language provides a set of methods and built-in APIs that are used to access and process various data.
-They are one of the most important Expression language features.
+Expression language (AEL) provides a set of methods and built-in APIs that are used to access and process various data.
+They are one of the most important AEL features.

 On this page, you will find an introductory information about what methods and APIs can help you with and how to use them properly.
 Detailed lists of methods and APIs can be found on separate pages listed below.

-Methods are functions that can be used on specific types of data.
-In Expression language, there are 4 types of data that have their own methods:
+Methods are functions that can be used on specific data types.
+In AEL, there are 5 types of data that have their own methods:

 Methods are used to process and filter data.
 The most common operations performed by methods are:

-- Filtering and sorting (eg. deleting duplicated elements from an array).
+- Filtering and sorting (eg. deleting duplicates from an Array).

-- Accessing values and information (eg. checking the number of elements in an array or retrieving a month number from a date).
+- Accessing values and information (eg. checking the Number of elements in an Array or retrieving a month from a date).

 To use a method, put a dot